-Theme 1: The changing Arctic region
+Draft theme 1: The Arctic region in transformation

-Research under this theme will examine the ongoing, multi-layered changes in the Arctic region that result from climate change, geopolitical tensions and economic interests.
+Research under this theme will examine the ongoing, multi-layered transformation in the Arctic region that results from climate change, geopolitical tensions and economic interests.
 From Finland's perspective, it is essential to understand how these fundamental changes will affect the people, livelihoods, nature and security of the region.